Water Main Flushing Program

 Why are residents notified by the City of their flushing program?

 Residents are notified during water main flushing because some may experience a temporary discolouration of water while the water main is being flushed.
 Any disruption should be short-lived.
 Residents and businesses along areas where flushing is scheduled to take place will be notified prior to flushing via letters delivered to local businesses and residents, along with signs that will be placed on the road side.
 So, please keep an eye out for those signs.

 Can you provide me with an exact date and time of the flushing?

 Unfortunately, we cannot.
-The water main flushing for each section of the pipeline can vary from thirty minutes to one hour.
+The water main flushing for each section of the pipeline can vary from five minutes to an hour and a half.
 When one section of the pipeline is completed, they will move on to the next section.
 City staff are working hard to minimize the disruption caused in your area, and due to the varied timeline of the work, it is difficult to schedule a specific time.

 What to do and what not to do during water main flushing

 - DO: watch for City signage on your street as that will indicate flushing is taking place in your immediate area.
 The procedure takes 30 minutes to 1 hour for each street.

 - DO NOT: turn on your taps or flush your toilets when crews are working in your area.
 This could draw sediment into the water pipes on your property, water meter, hot water tank, and into water filters.